What Sellers Should Know Before Choosing a Realtor In Albuquerque

 Different homes require different strategies.
 Luxury homes in Albuquerque often require a different presentation than entry-level homes or investment properties.
 Some buyers prioritize privacy and lot size, while others focus on schools, views, commuting convenience, or newer construction.

-Experienced listing agents help sellers understand:
+As an experienced listing agent, I help sellers understand:

 - Which improvements matter most before listing